takari/team-book/06-incremental.md

 ## Introduction

+The incremental build support included in TEAM and used for the incremental build support of the Takari lifecycle is available as a generic library to enhance other Maven plugins and tools by enabling incremental builds.

-To use the incremental build library the only dependency you need is the following:
+To use the incremental build library the only dependency you need to add to your plugin is :

 ```
 <dependency>